Iron and Zinc Deficiencies – Can They Cause Hair Loss?

 - Heart palpitations

-How Can I Make Hair Loss From Iron Deficiency Grow Back?
+How Can I Combat Hair Loss From an Iron Deficiency?

 The best way to counteract iron deficiency hair loss is to eat iron-rich foods or through iron supplements.
 This will help ensure that the body can maintain a proper balance between the iron intake and how the body absorbs and uses it.

 You should also pay attention to your vitamin consumption, especially vitamin C and B12, as it improves the retention and absorption of iron.
 Foods that have a high iron content include lean red meat, brown rice, eggs, dried fruit, green vegetables, beans, nuts and fish.